 Our Trace API is used to send distributed tracing data to New Relic: either in our own generic format or the Zipkin data format.
 This API is also how trace data from some of our integrations and exporters is reported to New Relic.

 To get started quickly, go to Start reporting data.

-- You have your own custom distributed tracing tool and want to see that data in New Relic's distributed tracing interface without changing your instrumentation.
+- You have your own custom distributed tracing tool and want to see that data in New Relic without changing your instrumentation.

-- You want to report distributed tracing data to New Relic without needing to install software.
+- You want to report distributed tracing data to New Relic without the use of our installed solutions.

 - You use Zipkin and want to see that data in New Relic without changing your instrumentation.